Pittvandewitt/Wavelet/Troubleshooting.md

 ## Clipping issues on your Samsung device
 Some Samsung devices have a UHQ upscaler in the 'Sound quality and effects' system settings.
 Change the UHQ upscaler to Bit upscaling only to avoid clipping issues.

-## ChromeOS
-It is not possible to detect a connected headphone in the Android subsystem on ChromeOS.
-Fortunately it is possible to mimick a headphone connection using [LesserAudioSwitch](https://play.google.com/store/apps/details?id=com.nordskog.LesserAudioSwitch).
-The app states it does not work on Android 11 and up, but a different solution is provided in the description.

 ## Other